 Insurance adjusters, even those with a great deal of experience and who work directly for an insurance company, have limits on what they’re allowed to offer you without bringing in a supervisor.
 Since they’re evaluated based on not bringing in supervisors, that means they’ll go to lengths to avoid this.

 They also won’t tell you how much their limits are, and may deny having limits.
 But for inexperienced independent contractors, it could be as low as $5,000.
 Even for long-term established direct employees, the limits could be as limited as $20,000.
 That’s not a lot of room.

 They Don’t Know Your Case

 Generally speaking, they’ve just given your case a cursory glance in the form of a file on their desk.
 They don’t know how it’s affected you.
 They don’t have your medical bills in front of them, they don’t know what you made at your job before you were unable to work.
 This is all ammunition you can use against them.

 Fighting the Adjuster

 They’ll go to any lengths to avoid paying out your claim, even blaming you for the accident you were in.
 They might claim that you’re not hurt all that badly, that your injuries were pre-existing, or even that you’re faking the injuries.

 That’s why you need help from a qualified personal injury attorney like those at Lowry & Associates.
 If you’re in the Portland or Bangor areas, we’re ready to help you get the best possible chance for compensation in your case.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.